Network classification with applications to brain connectomics: Theory

 This version of the irrepresentability condition corresponds to the one usually employed in group lasso penalties \citep{bach2008consistency}, but as we will see later, due to overlaps in the groups it further requires a lower bound on $\rho$ to work for model selection.

 The first two assumptions are stated directly as a function of the loss for a fixed design case, but they can be substituted with bounds in probability for the case of random designs.
 In order to obtain rates of convergence, we do require a distributional assumption on the first derivative of the loss.
-This assumption can be substituted with any bound on $\max_i\|\nabla\ell(B^\star)_{(i)}\|_2$ (see Lemma \ref{lemma:probabilitybound} in the Appendix).

-\begin{assump}[Sub-Gaussian score function] Each pair in the sample $(A,Y)$ is independent and comes from a distribution such that the entries of the matrix $\nabla\tilde\ell(Y,A;B^\star)$ are subgaussian.
+This assumption can be substituted with a bound on $\max_i\|\nabla\ell(B^\star)_{(i)}\|_2$ (see Lemma \ref{lemma:probabilitybound} in the Appendix). \begin{assump}[Sub-Gaussian score function] Each pair in the sample $(A,Y)$ is independent and comes from a distribution such that the entries of the matrix $\nabla\tilde\ell(Y,A;B^\star)$ are subgaussian.
 That is, for all $t>0$ there is a constant $\sigma^2>0$ such that

 \end{assump} With these assumptions, we establish consistency and correct model selection.
-The proof is given in the Appendix \ref{appendix:theory}. \begin{prop} Suppose Assumptions \ref{assump:RSC} and \ref{assump:subgaussianity} hold. \begin{enumerate} \item[(a) ] Setting the penalty parameters as $\rho\geq 0$ and $\lambda = c_1\sqrt{\sigma^2\frac{\log N}{n}}\min(\sqrt{N}/(1+\rho), 1/\rho)$ for some constant $c_1>0$, with probability at least $1-2/N$ the optimal solution of \eqref{eq:main_problem} is unique and satisfies
+The proof is given in the Appendix.. \begin{prop} Suppose Assumptions \ref{assump:RSC} and \ref{assump:subgaussianity} hold. \begin{enumerate} \item[(a) ] Setting the penalty parameters as $\lambda = c_1\sigma\sqrt{\frac{\log N}{n}}\min\left\{\frac{\sqrt{N}}{1+\rho}, \frac{1}{\rho}\right\}$ and $\rho\geq 0$ for some constant $c_1>0$, with probability at least $1-2/N$ the optimal solution of \eqref{eq:main_problem} is unique and satisfies

 \item[(b)] Suppose Assumption \ref{assump:irrepresentability} also holds.
-If $n> c_2G^2\sigma^2\log N$ for a constant $c_2>0$, setting the penalty parameters as $\lambda = c_3\sqrt{\sigma^2\frac{\log N}{n}}\min(\sqrt{N}/(1+\rho), 1/\rho)$ for some constant $c_3>0$, and
+If $n> c_2G^2\sigma^2\log N$ for a constant $c_2>0$, setting the penalty parameters as $\lambda = c_3\sigma\sqrt{\frac{\log N}{n}}\min\left\{\frac{\sqrt{N}}{1+\rho}, \frac{1}{\rho}\right\}$ for some constant $c_3>0$, and

 then

 \end{enumerate} \end{prop}